HenryCZhang/INF2178_Experimental_Design/README.md

 ### Project Title: Evaluating the Effectiveness of Adaptive Learning vs. Static Learning

+The purpose of this project was to assess the impact of adaptive learning techniques versus traditional static learning methods on student achievement and engagement through a rigorous experimental design.
+The study employed a variety of randomized controlled trial (RCT) designs, including a parallel RCT, a paired RCT, a crossover RCT, a withdrawal RCT, and a factorial RCT to ensure robustness of results.
+Participants were stratified and paired based on baseline characteristics (e.g., GPA, past performance) into treatment (adaptive learning) and control (static learning) groups.
+Several key performance indicators were collected for the study, including post-test quiz scores, progress scores, learning time, retention rates, and dropout rates.
+For the data analysis section, normality and chi-square of the data were verified by Shapiro-Wilk and Levene tests, and the results were assessed using one-way ANOVA and chi-square tests.
+Findings indicated that the adaptive learning group significantly outperformed the static learning group in terms of test scores, learning time, and retention, and had a lower dropout rate.
+These findings provide data-driven insights for the optimization of educational strategies.

 ### Objective:
 * To assess the impact of adaptive learning technologies on student performance and engagement compared to traditional static learning methods.